Stuart Forster visits the Netherlands and outlines reasons to spend a weekend break in Breda.

 Photos illustrating this post are by Why Eye Photography.

-Thank you for reading this A weekend break in Breda, the Netherlands.
+Thank you for reading this post about a weekend break in Breda, the Netherlands.
 If you’re planning a visit to Breda, you might want to check out this post about De Beyerd beer cafe.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.